asamallab/Curvature-FCN-ASD/fMRInetworks/ABIDE-I/README.md

 An Excel workbook containing all the Supplementary Tables S1-S7 for our paper can be downloaded from [Supplementary_Tables](https://github.com/asamallab/RicciCurvature-fMRInetworks/tree/main/fMRInetworks/ABIDE-I/Supplementary_Tables) directory.
 A brief description of each Supplementary Table is provided as a README file inside the directory.

-## CITATION
+### CITATION
-If you use the data from our repository for your work, please cite,
+If you use the data from our repository for your work, please cite:<br>
 <i>Graph Ricci Curvatures Reveal Disease-related Changes in Autism Spectrum Disorder,</i><br>
 Pavithra Elumalai#, Yasharth Yadav#, Nitin Williams*, Emil Saucan, Jürgen Jost, Areejit Samal*<br>
 (# Equal contribution; *Corresponding author)